-The farm house on the property is also self-sufficient and runs predominantly off rainwater and solar power.
+The old farm house on the property is also self-sufficient and runs predominantly off rainwater and solar power.
 (Take a further look around the grove via this video tour - watch video)

 Close by we work with the traditional land owners of the Wimmera region, the Barengi Gadjin Land Council, to harvest the Pink Lake in Dimboola, Closely following their advice of we collaboratively hand harvest the lake for just two weeks each year to maintain its natural resources, beauty and the unique surrounds.